Lyndsay is a huge fan of all things Disney, and she enjoys finding ways to incorporate its magic in everything from crafts to recipes.

 Halloween is behind us and the year is quickly coming to an end.
-It is Winter and the holiday season is upon us.
+It is winter and the holiday season is upon us.
 It is time to pull out our scarves, gloves, wool coats, and of course our Mickey Ears!
-Disneyland comes to life in a beautiful wintery fashion that celebrates the magic of the Holidays.
+Disneyland comes to life in a beautiful wintery fashion that celebrates the magic of the holidays.
 The magic is everywhere you look and it is a great time to come make memories at the happiest place on Earth!
 This is one of the most popular times to come visit so be prepared for long lines and lots of people.
 My advice is: if you want to avoid the crowds go as early as possible because once December hits it gets very crowded.
 Even if there are crowds don't be discouraged from going!
 There are plenty of things to do and see in both parks!
 Don't want to spend money on a ticket?
 Check out Downtown Disney!
-Disneyland leave no stone unturned when it comes to the festivities!
+Disneyland leaves no stone unturned when it comes to the festivities!

 A Touch of Winter Magic at Disneyland

 As soon as you enter the park, everywhere you look is dressed to the nines!
-In the middle of Main Street you can not possibly miss the giant Christmas Tree covered in lights and ornaments!
+In the middle of Main Street, you cannot possibly miss the giant Christmas tree covered in lights and ornaments!
 This is a great place to stop and take some pictures.
 I usually get a shot in front of the tree if the line isn't too long.

 Moving down Main Street there are swags and wreaths that connect both sides of the streets and they light up at night!
 If you pay close attention you will see the wreaths are in fact the shape of a Mickey head!
 Every store window has a touch of holiday magic as well.
 Take a deep breath in as you walk down Main Street and you will notice the aroma of peppermint in the air.
 I love looking through the shops on Main Street during this time of year because it is so festive and charming.
 There is also a really great Christmas store that sells ornaments and pretty much everything Christmas right next to the photo shop on Main Street!
 I love walking through this store every year even if I am not looking to spend money only because it is a seasonal store.